 Early intervention means addressing your child’s development, health and support needs as soon as possible.
 This could be through therapy, counselling, family support or special education.

 - Early intervention support can be accessed through the NDIS

 - Early intervention aims to help children reduce the likelihood of needing future ongoing support

 - Every child is unique, so each early childhood support journey will be tailored to their needs

 Providing quality early intervention for a child with a developmental delay or disability in their early years is critical to achieving the best outcomes.
 Effective early childhood intervention should be tailored to your child and family’s needs and include evidence-based strategies and supports.

-Under the National Disability Insurance Scheme (NDIS), the approach that supports children between the ages of 0-6 years of age who have a disability or developmental delay, is called Early Childhood Early Intervention (ECEI).
+Under the National Disability Insurance Scheme (NDIS), the approach that supports children up to the age of six who have a disability or developmental delay, is called Early Childhood Early Intervention (ECEI).

 The aim of ECEI is to provide supports as early as possible to give your child the best opportunity possible to develop to their full potential and reduce the likelihood of them needing ongoing supports in the future.

-To access early intervention services under NDIS children aged 0-6 you don’t need a formal diagnosis of disability.
+To access early intervention services under the NDIS children aged up to six years old don’t need a formal diagnosis of disability.
 If you have concerns about your child’s behaviour or development, you can call the NDIS hotline on 1800 800 110 and request access to ECEI support.

 You can also be referred by your GP, family nurse, paediatrician or child care educator.